grnet/synnefo/docs/admin-guide.rst

 ************

 Cyclades also use a pool of MAC prefixes to assign to networks of flavor `MAC_FILTERED`.
-Handling of this pool is done exactly as with pool of bridges, except that the type option must be set to mac-prefix:
+The handling of this pool is done exactly as with pool of bridges, except that the type option must be set to mac-prefix:

 .. code-block:: console